This function projects SDM models to new scenarios

 methods.

-s, where each column is a
+get_ensembles returns a matrix of data.frames, where each column is a

 scenario and each row is a species.

-returns the scenarios names in a sdm_area
+scenarios_names returns the scenarios names in a sdm_area or input_sdm

 object.

-input_sdm
+input_sdm object.

 Examples